-- The disposal was appropriate and consistent with the out of court disposals framework, Hampshire and Isle of Wight Constabulary policy, the CPS Code for Crown Prosecutors and the Victim Code;
+- The disposal was appropriate and consistent with the out of court disposals framework, Hampshire and Isle of Wight Constabulary policy, the Crown Prosecution Service Code for Crown Prosecutors and the Victim Code,

 - The panel fails to agree on the appropriateness of the disposal.

 Terry Norton, the Deputy Police and Crime Commissioner chairs the panel.
 Membership of the panel includes representatives from the following bodies:

 - The Office of the Police and Crime Commissioner for HIOW

 Representatives of Hampshire and Isle of Wight Constabulary also attend the panel to provide insight into cases and answer any questions from panel members but are unable to take part in grading of any of the cases, which are being reviewed.
 Partners also sometimes attend panel meetings from other agencies, which are linked to a particular theme that is being reviewed by the panel, such as domestic abuse.